codedragon/Puppy_career_talk/slides.md

 <section data-background="assets/coffee.jpg">
-## Seek out people in jobs you want and take them to coffee
+## Seek out people in jobs or companies that interest you, and take them to coffee
 * use your connections on LinkedIn<!-- .element: class="fragment" data-fragment-index="1" data-fragment highlight="black" -->
 * ask them what skills they use in their job<!-- .element: class="fragment" data-fragment-index="2" data-fragment highlight="black" -->
 * how they got where they are/advice to follow similar path<!-- .element: class="fragment" data-fragment-index="3" data-fragment highlight="black" -->